rafael-santiago/eutherpe/README.md

 > I have not been running this project for profit, it is a thing that is useful and that I use
 > a lot on my day to day, it being useful to more people than me, great!
 If you liked the project
 > and you are wanting to contribute with money, redirect it to independent artists.
 Buy records
-> from your favorite artist(s), *indenpendent ones, inclusive*.
+> from your favorite artist(s), *independent ones, inclusive*.
 Attend to concerts.
 If the concert
 > offers solidarity tickets, give preference for this kind of ticket.
 Support buskers, if you stop
 > to watch/listen to them, pretty nice, but *contribute with money, too*.
 Redirect this value to
 > a `NGO` of your choice or to your own community.
 You can also do some bug reporting, to propose